Catahoula Parish is named for Catahoula Lake which is named for the Tensas Native American word meaning “big, clear lake”.

 Contractor: Tudor & Ratcliff

-Description: The building faces east and Built in 1930, the building is a four story red colored brick, stone and concrete structure.
+Description: The building faces east and is a four story red colored brick, stone and concrete structure.
 The building is located on landscaped grounds in the center of Harrisonburg.
 On the east and west sides are three arches on the first story which is faced with stone, and above are six columns rising to the top of the third story.
 A wide stone band runs below the third story roof line which has a balustrade.
 The fourth story is recessed.
-An addition was constructed on the south side in 1976.
-The architect was baron, Heinberg and Brocato and the contractor was Westerchil Construction Company..
+The courtrooms are located on the second story.
+The building was renovated in 1958.
+The architect was H H Land and the contractor was T J Owen.
+An addition has been constructed on the south side in 1974 to 1976.
+The architect was Barron Heinberg & Brocato of Alexandria and the contractor was Westerchil Construction Company of Alexandria.

 S – Avoyelles Parish